Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 <!-- ------------------------ -->
 ## Data modeling -- sources and staging
 In any data project we start with raw data, clean and transform, and gain insights.
 In this step we'll be showing you how to bring raw data into dbt and create staging models.
-The steps of setting up sources and staging models were completed when we forked our repo, so we'll just need to preview these files (instead of build them).
+The steps of setting up sources and staging models were completed when we forked our repo, so we'll only need to preview these files (instead of build them).

 Sources allow us to create a dependency between our source database object and our staging models which will help us when we look at [data-lineage](https://docs.getdbt.com/terms/data-lineage)later.
 Also, if your source changes database or schema, you only have to update it in your `f1_sources.yml` file rather than updating all of the models it might be used in.